realm/realm-kotlin/CONTRIBUTING.md

 ### Windows support

-The repository can be built on Windows, although only for the JVM target.
+The repository can be built on Windows, although only for the JVM and Android targets.
 Beware of the following requirements:

 - The repository contains symbolic links that needs to be preserved, see e.g.: https://stackoverflow.com/questions/5917249/git-symbolic-links-in-windows

 ### Linux support